eternaldensity/Sandcastle-Builder/README.md

 - Pluralisation (i.e. conditional 's') finally moved to a function.
 Please report any resulting/remaining pluralisation errors.
 Once. ;)
 - CMS description clarified (I hope) a little.
 - Added a new link to the index: something which I only just discovered exists :P
+- Shorten Not Lucky message after np400
+- Added an ONG countdown timer.
+For free!

 ## 3.0
 - Bottle Battle in cyb group